sabegg2/deep-learning-challenge/README.md

 ## Overview of the Challenge:

+The full instructions for this challenge are in [INSTRUCTIONS.md](INSTRUCTIONS.md).

 In this module challenge, we were tasked with creating a tool for the nonprofit foundation Alphabet Soup that can help the foundation select applicants for funding with the best chance of success in their ventures.
 Using machine learning and neural networks, we used the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
 The set target was 75% model accuracy.
 Alphabet Soup’s business team provided a CSV [charity_data.csv](Resources/charity_data.csv) containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as:

 - `EIN` and `NAME` — Identification columns